tryjumping/dose-response/design.md

 TODO
 ----
-* Fix the interaction system such that a panicked player will take a dose if they step on it
-* Make the stun and panic effect durations cumulative
+* Display the State of Mind status (Severe Withdrawal/Withdrawal/High/High as a kite)
+* Display the current effects (Stunned, Confused)
 * The player should be able to get both stunned and panicked.
 Stun takes priority.
+* Make the stun and panic effect durations cumulative
 * Add the weak will mechanics
 * Add a hound/pack AI to hunger
 * Show score on death